raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 })(jQuery);
 ```

 No problem.
-But one day you add catenation to your asset streaming, and now the code is all in one big file (probably with minification):
+But one day you add naïve catenation to your asset streaming, and now the code is all in one big file:

 ```javascript
 (function ($) {